ILDAnaSoft/ILDbench_Hmumu/benchmark/mymarlin/Readme.md

 # How To Use
-0. Assume you are in the plain terminal.
+0. Assume you are in a plain terminal.
 Initialize your ilcsoft by doing `source /YOUR_ILCSOFT_PATH/init_ilcsoft.sh`.
 1. Do following things.
 ```
 mkdir build